 To assist, CHM is available to consult with you on the technical skills and requirements for making your event possible.
-We also encourage you to sign up for the Home Movie Day Google Group, which will connect you with hosts all over the world via an active listserv where you can post questions and ideas, and exchange ideas and expertise.
-Email email@example.com to request an invitation to the group.
+We’re excited to offer a **NEW!** how-to guide for hosting virtual events produced in partnership with the Bay Area Video Coalition (also available in PDF format on our HMD Documents page).
+We encourage you to sign up for the Home Movie Day Google Group, which will connect you with hosts all over the world via an active listserv where you can post questions and ideas, and exchange ideas and expertise.
+Email firstname.lastname@example.org to request an invitation to the group.

 I’ve never hosted before, where do I start?

 Congratulations!
 The best thing to do first is to take a look at the centerforhomemovies.org page on Hosting a Home Movie Day event.
 While this year’s events may look a little different, much of the advice still holds true and the spirit of the events will remain the same.